sadoprotocol/sado.space/public/docs/whitepaper/introductions.md

 ---
 title: Introductions
-pageTitle: SADO - Self-Authenticating Decentralized Orderbooks
+pageTitle: Sado - Self-Authenticating Decentralized Orderbooks
 description: A protocol for selling, buying and trading Ordinals on the bitcoin network.
 ---